Wilstar Management Ltd:

 Audio recordings will be kept for a minimum of 24 hours before being destroyed.
 The recordings may be kept for a longer period if there are on-going issues related to the relationship, if required by law, or if litigation is contemplated.
 The audio recordings will be stored in a secured location.
 Access to the location and recordings is limited.
 Hardware is either under supervision or secured in a locked or restricted area.

 Retention and Destruction of Personal Information Recorded by Voicemail

-Voicemail messages left for us will be erased after they have been listened to by an employee.
+Voicemail messages left for us will kept for a period as reasonably necessary.
 If a message contains personal information of an individual which we will rely upon when making a decision, that voicemail will be kept for a period as reasonably necessary.
 After that period has expired, the voicemail message will be erased, and thus will not be available for review.

 Disclosure of Personal Information Recorded by Video or Audio Equipment

 We may disclose your personal information without your knowledge or consent under certain circumstances.
 Those circumstances include: if the disclosure is required by law, provided to our lawyers, for the purpose of collecting a debt you owe to us, in compliance with a subpoena, warrant, or issued order made by a court, person or body with jurisdiction to compel the production of information, or to comply with rules of court relating to the production of records.